-If you’re experiencing symptoms of needing root canal, it’s important to schedule an appointment with your dentist as soon as possible so they can determine whether or not you need a root canal.
+If you’re experiencing symptoms of needing a root canal, it’s important to schedule an appointment with your dentist as soon as possible so they can determine whether or not you need the procedure.
 Root canal treatment is an involved but necessary procedure to relieve the pain caused by an infected tooth.

-Root canal treatment is a dental procedure used to treat an infected tooth.
-The goal of root canal treatment is to remove the infected tissue from the tooth so that the tooth can be saved.
+It is a dental procedure used to treat an infected tooth.
+The goal of this treatment is to remove the infected tissue from the tooth so that the tooth can be saved.
 Once the infected tissue is removed, the tooth is then sealed and protected from future infection.

 If you have an infected tooth, it’s important to get root canal treatment as soon as possible.
 If left untreated, infection and inflammation in the tooth’s pulp can cause extensive damage to the tooth and result in tooth loss.
 In some cases, infection from an untreated tooth can also spread to other parts of the body, which can be extremely dangerous.

-What Are the Steps Involved in Getting a Root Canal?
+What Are the Steps Involved in Getting One?

-The first step in getting a root canal is to schedule an appointment with your root canal dentist so they can determine when do you need a root canal.
-If they determine that you do need a root canal, they will numb the area around the affected tooth and make a small opening in the tooth so they can access the pulp chamber.
+The first step in getting a root canal is to schedule an appointment with your root canal dentist so they can determine when do you need the procedure done.
+If they determine that you do need it, they will numb the area around the affected tooth and make a small opening in the tooth so they can access the pulp chamber.